Order your UGC NET/SET Material copy (Paper-II only) today !

 Saleem has even lost his influence over the Midnight Children’s Conference.
 Many of the children begin developing prejudices against the others due to their social class or religion, and the group slowly disbands.
 Saleem tries to keep them together, but Shiva scoffs at Saleem and mocks him for his naïve notions.

 Later, Pia calls the family and lets them know that Hanif has committed suicide.
 During the forty-day mourning period, Reverend Mother is angry at Pia for not showing grief at Hanif’s death.
 She promises to go on a hunger strike until Pia shows her son respect.
 Halfway through the mourning period, Saleem apologizes to Pia, who then admits to Saleem that she is trying to stay strong in memory of Hanif, who hated melodrama in films.
 Once she begins talking, though, the tears and grief come out.
-Reverend Mother then takes Pia under her wing and lets the new widow move to Pakistan with her.
+Reverend Mother declares that Pia will move to Pakistan with her, where they will realize Reverend Mother’s long-held dream of purchasing a petrol pump.

 20. "Movements Performed by Pepperpots"